Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/settings/objects/hair.rst

    A shape parameter that controls the transition in thickness between the root and tip.
-   Negative values make the primitive rounded more towards the top, the value of zero makes the primitive linear, and positive values makes the primitive rounded more towards the bottom.
+   Negative values make the primitive rounded more towards the top, the value of zero makes the primitive linear, and positive values make the primitive rounded more towards the bottom.

 Thickness